-Spotify doesn't publish comprehensive pitching statistics.
+Spotify doesn't publish detailed pitching statistics.
 What we know comes from scattered official statements, industry analysis, and artist-reported data.
 The picture is incomplete but useful for calibrating expectations.

 What Spotify Has Said